There are many misconceptions about asthma control. Find out whether some popular beliefs about asthma are facts or myths.

 Fact or myth?
 It's normal to visit the emergency department once or twice a year when you have asthma.

 This is a myth.
 Ending up in the emergency department because of your asthma symptoms is not a normal part of having asthma – it's a sign that something is wrong.
 There are treatments available that can help you manage increased symptoms and worsening asthma.
-Talk to your doctor about whether you're receiving the best possible treatment for your asthma, and learn what you can do to prevent emergency department visits.
+Talk to your doctor about whether you're receiving the best possible treatment for your asthma, and what to do when your asthma seems to be getting worse.

 Fact or myth?
 Poorly controlled asthma can cause people to change their activities.

 This is a fact.
-People with poorly controlled asthma often face limitations in their everyday activit ies due to their symptoms.
+In the Living with Chronic Disease in Canada survey, 22% of people with poorly controlled asthma had more than 1 of their usual activities limited by their asthma.
 If your asthma is getting in the way of your active lifestyle, or if you don't know whether your asthma is under control, talk to your doctor.
 There are treatments available than can help get your asthma under control and also help you manage periods where your asthma gets worse.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/healthfeature/gethealthfeature/Asthma-Control-Matters